-On 22 October 2015, the Permanent Mission of Denmark, in cooperation with the Reaching Critical Will (RCW) programme of the Women’s International League for Peace and Freedom (WILPF), hosted a side event on Arms Trade, Small Arms, and Gender Based Violence.
-Speakers included Ray Acheson and Mia Gandenberger (WILPF Reaching Critical Will), and Katherine Ronderos (WILPF-Colombia).
+On 22 October 2015, the Permanent Mission of Denmark, in cooperation with the Reaching Critical Will (RCW) Programme of the Women’s International League for Peace and Freedom (WILPF), hosted a side event on Arms Trade, Small Arms, and Gender-Based Violence.
+The speakers included Ray Acheson and Mia Gandenberger (WILPF Reaching Critical Will), and Katherine Ronderos (WILPF-Colombia).

-Ray Acheson, director of RCW, presented on their recent publication: “Women, Weapons and War.”
-The paper, as well as exploring the synergies related to gender and women in a number of multilateral instruments such as resolutions, treaties, and commitments on conventional weapons and women's rights and participation, also provided a comprehensive “gendered feminist critique” of these instruments.
-By offering several concrete recommendations to states and other actors, the final aim of work was to underline problems with categorising women as a vulnerable group, with undermining women's participation and gender diversity in disarmament, with reinforcing violent masculinities, and with perpetuating structures of patriarchal militarism.
+Ray Acheson, director of RCW, presented in their recent publication: “Women, Weapons and War.”
+Her publication, as well as exploring the synergies related to gender and women in a number of multilateral instruments such as resolutions, treaties, and commitments on conventional weapons and women's rights and participation, also provided a comprehensive “gendered feminist critique” of these instruments.
+By offering several concrete recommendations to states and other actors, the final aim of the work was to underline problems with categorising women as a vulnerable group, with undermining women's participation and gender diversity in disarmament, with reinforcing violent masculinities, and with perpetuating structures of patriarchal militarism.

-Mia Gandenberger, programme manager at RCW, presented on the recently published work from RCW entitled: Gender-Based Violence and the Arms Trade Treaty.
+Mia Gandenberger, the Programme Manager of RCW, presented on the recently published work from RCW entitled: Gender-Based Violence and the Arms Trade Treaty.
 The briefing paper provided some background on the terminology around Gender-Based Violence (GBV) and highlighted relevant questions for risk assessments under Articles 6 and 7 of the Arms Trade Treaty (ATT).